 - Sub-meter your office for electricity use.
-Generally, a tenant does not its electricity consumption and sub-metering provides that information. - Purchase kitchen appliances with the EPA Energy Star label or equivalent energy efficiency features.
-All other products purchased are Energy Star qualified, when applicable. - Turn off individual computers and printers daily. - Turn off, or put in standby mode, all shared copiers and printers at the end of each day. - Install timers or create procedures for turning off lights when not needed. - Install an individualized lighting control system in office areas and organize hallway lighting in banks of switches, so sections of lighting can be turned off as needed. - Adjust ambient light levels in offices to 1.4 watts per square foot by eliminating bulbs or lowering their wattage, and offer task lighting to provide adequate light where necessary. - Upgrade linear fluorescent lighting to T-5s or T-8s with electronic ballasts. - Install compact fluorescent lights where appropriate. - Light exit signs with LED or cold cathode (neon) technology. - Purchase blocks of new wind energy (or other green or renewable energy) for at least 6 percent of electrical usage.
+Generally, a tenant in a multi-tenant building does not directly monitor its electricity consumption, and sub-metering provides that information. - Purchase kitchen appliances with the EPA Energy Star label or equivalent energy efficiency features.
+All other products purchased are Energy Star qualified, when applicable. - Turn off individual computers and printers daily. - Turn off, or put in standby mode, all shared copiers and printers at the end of each day. - Install timers or create procedures for turning off lights when not needed. - Install an individualized lighting control system in office areas and organize hallway lighting in banks of switches, so sections of lighting can be turned off as needed. - Adjust ambient light levels in offices to 1.4 watts per square foot by eliminating bulbs or lowering their wattage, and offer task lighting to provide adequate light where necessary. - Upgrade linear fluorescent lighting to T-5s or T-8s with electronic ballasts. - Install compact fluorescent lights where appropriate. - Light exit signs with LED or cold cathode (neon) technology. - Purchase blocks of new wind energy for at least 6 percent of electrical usage.
 When customers purchase these blocks, the utility will use the revenue to purchase green tags.
-The generator that sells electricity can also sell the green tags, thus receiving a premium for green power. - Upgrade windows and window-shading devices to minimize winter heat loss and summer heat gain. - Install occupancy-based controls for heating and cooling. - Discourage or limit use of air conditioning after hours. - Carefully test, adjust, and balance the HVAC system to verify that it is functioning as designed, and upgrade if necessary to a variable air volume system and/or an economizer.
+The generator that sells electricity from the new wind turbines into the grid along with regular power can also sell the green tags, thus receiving a premium for green power. - Upgrade windows and window-shading devices to minimize winter heat loss and summer heat gain. - Install occupancy-based controls for heating and cooling. - Discourage or limit use of air conditioning after hours. - Carefully test, adjust, and balance the HVAC system to verify that it is functioning as designed, and upgrade if necessary to a variable air volume system and/or an economizer.
 Select only filters with a MERV (minimum efficiency reporting value) rating of 8 or higher for the HVAC distribution system.